vloschiavo/ZTP/README.md

 Hackers:
 -----
 Feel free to modify for your purposes.
-They python will use your csv headers as variables to be replaced in the Jinja2 template; adding a variable is as simple as adding a column (and header) in the csv and referencing the header in your jinja template.
+The python script will use your csv headers as variables to be replaced in the Jinja2 template; adding a variable is as simple as adding a column (and header) in the csv and referencing the header in your jinja template.

 Example:
 1) Add a column to the csv called: bgp_peer